Size ranking: 35th

 Origin: Petrus Plancius

 The mythical single-horned beast, the unicorn, is represented by this constellation which was unknown to the ancient Greeks.
 Monoceros was first depicted in 1612 under the name Monoceros Unicornis on a globe by the Dutch theologian and cartographer Petrus Plancius.
 This was the same globe on which Camelopardalis, another of his inventions, first appeared.

 In 1624 the German astronomer Jacob Bartsch depicted it under the name Unicornu (sic) on a star chart in his book Usus Astronomicus Planisphaerii Stellati and as a result he was sometimes wrongly credited with its invention.
 In his book, Bartsch pointed to several passages in the Bible that supposedly mention unicorns, although these are now regarded as mistranslations.
 It is not clear whether Plancius introduced the constellation because of these Biblical references, but the unicorn has long been regarded as a Christian symbol of purity.
 The Polish astronomer Johannes Hevelius adopted Monoceros in his influential star atlas and catalogue published in 1690 which ensured its acceptance by other astronomers.

 Monoceros fills a large area between Hydra and Orion where there was no Greek constellation.
 It is not prominent (its brightest stars are of fourth magnitude) but it lies in the Milky Way and contains a host of fascinating objects, most notably the Rosette Nebula, a wreath-shaped mass of glowing gas with embedded stars.

-There are no legends associated with the constellation, as it is a modern figure, and none of its stars have names.
+There are no legends associated with the constellation, as it is a modern figure, and none of its stars has a name.